Mohammad-Diab/Chess3D-SVU-F24-BCG601/README.md

 # Chess Project (Unity)

-A Unity-based chess project that integrates open-source libraries and selected Unity Asset Store packages.
+This project was developed as part of the **Computer Graphics [BCG601]** course
+at the **Syrian Virtual University (SVU)** during the **Fall 2024 (F24)** semester.

+The purpose of the project is to demonstrate practical application of computer graphics concepts within Unity, including:
+- 3D modeling and rendering
+- Integration of open-source libraries
+- Use of Unity Asset Store resources
+- Implementation of interactive gameplay mechanics

 ---